Agnomen: Caligula

 As a minimum, a Roman agnomen is a name attached to an individual's full titulature after birth and formal naming by the family.
 True Roman nicknames, fully replacing the individual's name in usage, are rare.
 One such example in which the nickname fully replaced the individual's name in usage was the Emperor Caligula; that name was used in place of and not along with his full name, which was Gaius Julius Caesar Augustus Germanicus.
 Caligula's praenomen was Gaius, his nomen Julius, his cognomen Caesar.
 Some agnomina were inherited like cognomina and thus established a sub-family.
 Caligula's agnomen came from the little boots that he wore as part of his miniature soldier's uniform while accompanying his father, Germanicus, on campaigns in northern Germania.
 In turn, Germanicus received his agnomen in 9 BC, when it was posthumously awarded to his father Nero Claudius Drusus in honour of his Germanic victories.
 At birth, Germanicus had been known as either Nero Claudius Drusus, after his father, or Tiberius Claudius Nero, after his uncle.
-As with Caligula, Germanicus is mostly referred to by his agnomen.
+Like Caligula, Germanicus is mostly referred to by his agnomen.

 Comparison with pseudonyms

 An agnomen is not a pseudonym but a real name and is an addition to, not a substitution for, an individual's full name.
-Parallel examples of agnomina from later times are epithets like Thomas Jonathan "Stonewall" Jackson, who is, however, known more often by his agnomen than by his first name, or popular nicknames like "Iron" Mike Tyson or Dwayne "The Rock" Johnson.